How to Use Skill Assessments in Your Recruiting Process - HRDQ

 Skill Assessment Categories

 2. The second level is soft skills.
 These skills can range from team collaboration to sales to communication capacity.
-Soft skills can sometimes be trained or influenced through mindfulness but aren't always easily trained or adjusted.
+Soft skills can sometimes be trained or influenced through mindfulness, but aren't always easily trained or adjusted.

 3. The third level is cognitive skills.
 These assessments look into leadership style, personality traits, emotional intelligence, and empathy.
-These skills cannot be trained, analyzed, and potentially influenced through awareness.
+These skills cannot be trained, analyzed, or potentially influenced through awareness.
 Often, assessing these can be very important for leaders and collaborative team members.
 That said, these assessments usually work best for established hires and leaders, not candidates.

 Are There Drawbacks to Skill Assessments for Recruiting?